lewmoore/bank_tech_test/README.md

 ### Instructions

-In order to use this application, the user must start IRB and create a new bank account with ` account = Account.new `
+In order to use this application, the user must start IRB, input `require './lib/account.rb'` create a new bank account with ` account = Account.new `

 You can then view your balance with `account.balance`, deposit an amount with `account.deposit(amount)` and withdraw an amount with `account.withdraw(amount)`.